VisualComposer/builder/readme.txt

 *Release Date - 2018-03-22*

 * Update: Add New with Visual Composer added to the navigation bar
-* Update: Assets in multisite network are now independent
+* Update: Assets in a multisite network are now independent
 * Update: Reset option in Settings extended to auto-configure site path after migration
 * Update: Assets are downloaded to Uploads folder to resolve permission issues
 * Update: Performance improvements by caching editor controls
-* Update: Re-render only related elements on update for better performance
+* Update: Re-render only related elements on an update for better performance
 * Fix: Visual Composer templates affect archive page
 * Fix: Page title modifications affect page title display in menu
-* Fix: Radius for columns in Design Options assigned to wrong wrapper
+* Fix: Radius for columns in Design Options assigned to the wrong wrapper

 = 2.1 =
 *Release Date - 2018-03-19*